Last Updated on

-Personally I would just add that torturers in some countries make use of electrodes; but we don’t condemn Edison.
+Personally, I would add that torturers (in some countries) make use of electrodes, but we don’t condemn Edison.

 The truly significant role Professor Seligman has had with the US army is The Comprehensive Soldier Fitness Initiative.
 This program teaches leaders and drill sergeants to treat their subordinates more humanly using the same supportive communication techniques used elsewhere in Positive Psychology.

-Chomsky and others get credit for destroying behaviourism, but I wanted to emphasise attacks on behaviourism from within the psychology profession itself.
+Chomsky and others get credit for destroying behaviorism, but I wanted to emphasize attacks on behaviourism from within the psychology profession itself.

 If you are not familiar with the work of Milgram and Zimbardo, this TED talk will amaze you.
-(Warning, it’s graphic but will challenge your ideas that evil is caused by a few bad apples instead of the barrel around them.
+It might even challenge your ideas that evil is caused by a few bad apples instead of the barrel around them.

 “citation-free attribution, spurious dichotomies, and standards of guilt by association that make Joseph McCarthy look like Sherlock Holmes.”